optionblox/yieldblox-docs/docs/Whitepaper.md

 - Utilization tokens are issued by the YieldBlox tracker account
 - The naming convention for the utilization token's code is `u[underlying-issuer-code][asset-overlap-code][underlying-asset-code]`

+#### Governance issuance tracker token
+Governance issuance tracker tokens are used to track the issuance that is allocated to a specific governance token on a givern issuance period.
+At the beginning of each issuance period a payment is made from the governance issuance tracker account to the governance issuance tracker account equal to the amount of YBX tokens to be paid out for each pool token of that kind.

+**Token Identification:**
+- Governance issuance tracker tokens are issued by the governance issuance tracker account
+- The naming converntion for the token is `g[underlying-issuer-code][asset-overlap-code][underlying-asset-code]`

 #### Governance Token
 YieldBlox uses a token-based governance model.
 Users receive governance tokens for participating in the YieldBlox protocol by lending or borrowing.
 They can then use these tokens to create governance proposals that modify the YieldBlox protocol and vote on governance proposals.
 For information on the YieldBlox governance system, see our docs page: https://docs.yieldblox.com/#/